pradeepelavarasan/Image-Classification-Cifar-10/README.md

 # Image Classification on Cifar 10 with limited parameters and epochs

-In this project we are taking an existing model (base network) with the below details and trying to improve as per latest CNN standard:
+In this project we are taking an existing model (base network) with the below details and trying to improve as per latest CNN standards:
 - Number of parameter = ~1.2 million parameter
 - Validation accuracy = 81.16
 - No. of epochs = 50